paulomfr/react-todolist/README.md

 The idea behind this project is to teach the fundamentals of React.js

+### Challenge
+- Delete text in input when add a new task;
+- Mark as done a item in todo list;
+- (optional) Option to delete a task in todo list;

 ---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).